 You may be able to get a temporary supply

-Under certain circumstances, the plan must offer a temporary supply of a drug to you when your drug is not on the Drug List or when it is restricted in some way.
-Doing this gives you time to talk with your provider about the change in coverage and figure out what to do.
+Under certain circumstances, the plan must provide a temporary supply of a drug that you are already taking.
+This temporary supply gives you time to talk with your provider about the change in coverage and decide what to do.